-Baltic Yachts made its reputation building high-tech, semi-custom sailing yachts, but in recent years, it has launched a fleet of custom superyachts by noted designers.
+Baltic Yachts made a reputation building high-tech, semi-custom sailing yachts, but in recent years, it has launched a fleet of custom superyachts by noted naval architects and designers.

 Baltic Yachts History

 After launching the Baltic 46 and 33 production sailing yacht series, Baltic Yachts delivered its first custom yacht in 1975.
 Two years later, the shipyard was acquired by Finnish shipbuilder Hollming Ltd., enabling it to expand its marketing efforts worldwide.
 In 1991, ownership of Baltic Yachts passed back into the hands of key staff members.
-Today, the shipyard offers semi-custom and custom sailing yachts up to 60+ metres in length.
+Today, the principal shareholder is Hans Georg Näder a German industrialist, passionate sailor and serial yacht owner.
+The shipyard offers semi-custom and custom sailing yachts up to 60+ metres in length